duyenle1312/testing-library/CONTRIBUTING.md

 Also, thanks to [Dhanush](https://github.com/DhanushNehru) and [Hacktoberfest](hacktoberfest.com) for inspiring me to get started with this project!

 Bonus: Don't forget to give this repo a star so many people can find this.
-Also, if you follow me on GitHub, your PR might get merged faster! 😉

 Happy coding, everyone!!!